pithuene/ds/README.md

 ----------

 An arena allocator, useful for temporary data with unknown maximum size.
-Allocates multiple containers from which are each used as a linear allocator.
+Allocates multiple containers which are each used as a linear allocator.

 ``` c
 /* Create a new arena allocator with a container size of 128 bytes */